Matienzo Caves Project 2017

 |1189||Dairy dig||complete (RBu)|

-The list below shows links to those 74 sites which were extended or newly discovered over June - August 2017, or which have had surveys, references or descriptions updated, photos or movie clips added, or entrances repositioned with a GPS.
-NOTE: At 18/9/2017, sites have been updated numerically up to and including 0713.
+The list below shows links to those 75 sites which were extended or newly discovered over June - September 2017, or which have had surveys, references or descriptions updated, photos or movie clips added, or entrances repositioned with a GPS.

 Arredondo 733 Vallina, Cueva;